ros-autom/Arduino-ROS/README.md

 This should give you the real time range values of the Ultrasonic sensor.

-In order to control your arduino motors using ROS Twist keyboard, after you serially connect, open a new terminal and run:
+In order to control your arduino motors using ROS Twist keyboard, you need to install it first using this command:

+    sudo apt-get install ros-kinetic-teleop-twist-keyboard

+After you serially connect, open a new terminal and run:

     rosrun teleop_twist_keyboard teleop_twist_keyboard.py